Workspace Objects Life Cycle

 , and modifiedBy

-properties using a PUT call in the declarative APIs.
-The following rules are followed by the API:
+properties using a PUT request in the declarative APIs.
+The API follows these rules:

 - If neither